Nadja ALEXANDER

 - Associate Professor of Law (previously Senior Lecturer and Lecturer), Director of the Dispute Management Centre at the TC Beirne School of Law, The University of Queensland (UQ) Australia: 1994-2004

-Course Taught in SMU
+Courses Taught in SMU

-- Mediation Skills for Lawyers
+- Professional Mediation Skills

 Research Areas / Areas of Specialisation